thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 The following terms are used throughout this document:

 **User**
-: wants to perform some actions on the web.
+: An entity initiating requests through an automated agent.
+May be a human operator or another system.

 **Automated Agent**
-: orchestrated user agent, such as Chromium.
-Can interact with the web, implements web standards.
-For every request, it constructs a valid HTTP request with {{HTTP-MESSAGE-SIGNATURES}} signature.
+: A software system making HTTP requests on behalf of users.
+It implements the HTTP protocol and constructs valid HTTP requests with {{HTTP-MESSAGE-SIGNATURES}} signatures.

 **Origin**
-: server hosting a resource.
-The user wants to access it through the browser.
+: An HTTP server receiving signed requests that implements the HTTP protocol and verifies {{HTTP-MESSAGE-SIGNATURES}} signatures.
+It acts as a verifier of the signature as defined by {{HTTP-MESSAGE-SIGNATURES}}.

 # Architecture